ndrakos/blog/_posts/2020-08-28-Mock_Catalog_August_Progress_Report.md

 I am using AHF as a halo finder.
 This step (and all of the following) have been done with the $$512^3$$ simulations.
 A while back, I had started to create halo catalogs for the $$1024^3$$ simulations, but it was going very slowly.
 AHF has an MPI option that I will need to use, but I first have to recompile the code for MPI and figure out what values to set in the parameter file for the MPI decomposition.

 I want to get this done before Sept 30 (since that's the project end date on Pleiades).
-I will focus on getthing this running next week.
+I will focus on getting this running next week.

 ## Halo lightcone